Collection Development Manual

 Formats

-In accordance with its e-preferred collection management policy, the Library acquires online resources.
+In accordance with its e-preferred collection management guidance, the Library acquires online resources.
 The advantages of online formats, include:

 • 24/7 access